triminh27/Sales-Performance-Analysis/README.md

 * G4: Cara Losch

 **Team Celia Rouche:** occupies the most balanced position—combining a high Conversion Rate (61.7%) with a strong Average Sale Value ($2,403).
 She sells high-value items without sacrificing win rates.
-The Growth Paradox: Despite these excellent efficiency metrics, her total revenue plummeted by -12.29% QoQ.
+Despite these excellent efficiency metrics, her total revenue plummeted by -12.29% QoQ.
-Root Cause: The decline is driven by Low Volume.
+The decline is driven by Low Volume.
 She only closed 179 deals (significantly lower than the market leaders at ~250 deals).

+**Action:**
-**Action:** Celia does not need training; she needs more opportunities.
+* Celia does not need training; she needs more opportunities.
 Shift incoming leads from low-performing teams (e.g., Rocco Neubert, who wastes 42% of leads) to Celia Rouche.
-Analyze her sales workflow to understand how she closes deals in just 6.43 weeks.
+* Analyze her sales workflow to understand how she closes deals in just 6.43 weeks.
 Document her closing techniques to train slower teams like Dustin (6.99 weeks).

 **Team Dustin:** is the growth champion of the quarter, delivering an impressive +11.05% QoQ increase while the company average declined.
-However, there is a significant efficiency gap: despite a strong Conversion Rate (63.2%), the team records the lowest Average Sale Value ($1,488) and the longest sales cycle (6.99 weeks).
+However, there is a significant efficiency gap, despite a strong Conversion Rate (63.2%), the team records the lowest Average Sale Value ($1,488) and the longest sales cycle (6.99 weeks).
 This suggests the team is working harder, not smarter—spending too much time closing small, low-margin deals.

 **Action:** Shift focus from Volume to Value.
 Implement Upselling training and set a target Avg.
 Sale of $2,000 for next quarter.

 **Team Sewald:** Summer Sewald is the top-performing manager, maintaining both positive growth (+7.88%) and the company's highest Conversion Rate (64.7%).
 This team represents the ideal balance of efficiency and revenue.

 **Action:** Leverage Sewald as a Mentor.
-Arrange shadowing sessions for struggling teams (like Rocco’s) to learn from Sewald’s closing techniques.
-Coordinate with HR to backfill Carlin's position immediately.
+Arrange shadowing sessions for struggling teams to learn from Sewald’s closing techniques.

 **Team Rocco Neubert:** Rocco achieves the highest Average Sale in the company ($2,935), proving his ability to close premium deals and upsell effectively.
 However, his Conversion Rate is poor (57.8%), falling below the company average (60.3%).
 Impact: This inefficiency has led to a significant revenue drop of -12.78% QoQ.
 He is landing big fish but letting too many swim away.

 **Actions:**
 * **Conversion Coaching:** Rocco does not need product training (his Avg.
 Sale proves he knows the value).
 He needs Objection Handling training to stop losing 42% of his leads.
 * **Lead Filtering:** Since he excels at high-value deals, consider assigning him only Enterprise/Premium leads, while routing smaller/transactional leads to Dustin or Cara.